mike591/CheffyPix/README.md

 It is written in Java, compiled with Android SDK tools 25.2.5 and intended for Android Nougat and above.
 Our app runs, as is default, its own virtual machine with its own Linux process.
 In addition, it will request Camera and Device Storage permission.

-As such it interacts with multiple Managers in the Android application framework:
+As such, it interacts with multiple Managers in the Android application framework:
 - For the rendering of our views: interacts with Window Manager and View System and Resource Manager
 - For the core logic of our views: Activity Manager
 - For interactions with device storage to save images: Package Manager
 - And others for core functionality

 Our code implements MVC ideals through the use of Activities, Layouts, and Recipe Classes.
-Our views are largely created in our layouts, which are xml files containing references to resources and classes that have to do with the user interface.
+Our views are largely created in our layouts, which are xml files containing references to resources and classes related to the user interface.
 These are then inflated by our Activities, which control events and user inputs, and handle framework-imposed events.
-Our information is encapsulated by our Recipe classes which model and define what we will be rendering on our views.
+Our information is encapsulated by our Recipe classes, which model and define what we will be rendering on our views.

 Our list of Activities (each handling distinct screens for user interaction) include:
-- A homepage with logo and search bar, as MainActivity
+- A homepage with logo and search bar, as  `MainActivity`
-- A recipe list view of results, as RecipeListActivity
+- A recipe list view of results, as `RecipeListActivity`
-- A recipe detail view, as RecipeDetailActivity
+- A recipe detail view, as `RecipeDetailActivity`

 As well we have classes for:
-- Recipe results for our lists view, as RecipeListItem
+- Recipe results for our lists view, as `RecipeListItem`
-- Recipe details for our detailed recipe view, as RecipeDetail
+- Recipe details for our detailed recipe view, as `RecipeDetail`

 In addition, we have resources and classes for display design:
 - Layouts for each Activity to define the visual structure of the UI